 Contact me if you want

 I have an email specifically set up for this thing that you can find on my Contact page.
 I check my email daily, but you’ll be ignored if you try to bribe me for a good review or involve me in anything shady like that.
 If you continue, you may very well get a nasty email back.
 There’s a precedent for this.

 You don’t really realize it when you’re on the outside looking in, but the amount of PR stupidity in the industry is truly staggering, as are the cheap tricks little devs employ for favorable reviews.
 The press releases and such are fine and expected, but some devs go out of their way to try and game the system.
 I had one guy send me a billion LinkedIn requests so that I’d be flooded with emails with his “struggling indie dad with kids” picture plastered all over them.
 To that guy: I hate you and your kids, and I’d sooner remove my eyeballs with an ice cream scoop than review whatever game you were trying to whore out.
 It’s insulting that you thought I’d be so easily manipulated.
 My heartstrings are made out of steel and contempt.

 Then there are the paid PR people.
 This is where we get into the realm of the gambling sites and MMOs; I have people regularly contacting me about how much it would cost to do “native advertising,” which is code for them wanting me to shill their product and trick people into thinking I’m doing it objectively when in reality I’m being paid.
 These are the people I tend to snap at over email.
-It’s not that I necessarily hate money, but their expectation that I’ll whore out this little thing I’ve built for something as trivial as cash makes me want to engineer some kind of PR person genocide.
-If you look around the internet, it’s truly depressing how many people sell themselves out for the money and dance around on companies’ strings.
+It’s not that I necessarily hate money, but their expectation that I’ll whore out this little thing I’ve built for something as trivial as cash is absurd.
+It’s not going to happen.